MihanEntalpo/cryptboard.io/README.md

-# cryptboard
+# CryptBoard.io
-Web clipboard and simple messanger with end-to-end encryption
+Web clipboard and simple messanger with end-to-end encryption.